Skip to content

 You can use these values inside ResultSupplier to decide what items to produce.

-calledTimes is calculated as the minimum value of “input count ÷ CMatter’s amount” across all items whose corresponding CMatter has mass = false.
+calledTimes is calculated as the minimum value of “input count ÷ CMatter’s amount” across all items whose corresponding CMatter has anyAmount = false.

 For example, suppose a recipe requires “2 Stones + 1 Gold Ingot” and the player inputs “64 Stones + 32 Gold Ingots” using Shift bulk crafting: